Financial Aid Policies

 - Maximum Timeframe – all students must complete their degrees within 150% of the program length measured in semester hours.

-Quantitative Standard – All students must earn at least 75% of the cumulative semester hours they have attempted after each semester of enrollment.
-Failure to maintain the Quantitative Standard results in the loss of eligibility for Title IV aid, but not ineligibility to continue enrollment at Eureka College.
+Quantitative Standard – All students must earn at least 70% of the cumulative semester hours they have attempted (registered for after each semester of enrollment).
+Failure to maintain the Quantitative Standard results in the loss of eligibility for Title IV federal and/or state aid, but not ineligibility to continue enrollment at Eureka College.